 Back pain is an issue facing many seniors, as well as younger adults.
 Many types of back pain are acute, meaning the pain will last for a short time.
 As a senior, you may suffer from acute back pain after falling or slipping and pulling a muscle or damaging your back in another way.
 However, seniors are also at high risk for chronic back pain.
 Chronic back pain can happen if you suffer from an ongoing back disease or deformity of your spine.
 These illnesses often happen because of joint inflammation, bone density loss and other conditions associated with aging.
 If you have chronic back pain, it can happen suddenly or develop over some time.
 In either case, it can be debilitating and not allow you to enjoy activities with friends and family members fully.
-Below is a list of seven potential causes of your back pain.
+Below is a list of seven common causes of your pain.

 General Physical Condition